Loan Repayment Assistance Program

-Be employed as an attorney by the employing LSC grantee organization for less than five years (60 cumulative months) at the time of initial application,
+Applicants cannot have been employed as an attorney by the employing LSC grantee for more than five years (60 months cumulative).

-Have a total outstanding debt of at least $75,000 in eligible law school loans at the time of initial application,
+Applicants must have a total outstanding debt of at least $75,000 in eligible law school loans.

-Have a total annual income and net worth that does not exceed:
+An applicant's total annual income and net worth may not exceed: